-As of December 3, 2018, we had 159 full-time employees and 1 part-time employee.
+As of December 1, 2019, we had 164 full-time employees and 2 part-time employees.
 None of the employees are represented by a labor union or subject to a collective bargaining agreement.
 We have never experienced a work stoppage and management believes that relations with employees are good.